Patient Care Protocol

-1. Patients can now check in at the front desk.
+1. Patients can now check in at the front desk and are no longer required to wear masks.
 If you are uncomfortable with this, we would be happy to check you in from the parking lot.
-We are trying to limit the use of our waiting room.
-If it is used, it will be disinfected immediately after.
+Our waiting room is disinfected regularly.

-2. We will check your temperature, ask screening questions, review address, phone and patient portions, and open all doors within our facility.
+2. We will ask screening questions, review address, phone and patient portions.

-7. Patients will exit the treatment room and sit at the check-out area, which has been cleaned in between patients and is separated from staff with plexiglass.
-If the check-out area is occupied we will ask you to wait in the treatment room until it is available.
+6. Patients will exit the treatment room and sit at the check-out area, which has been cleaned multiple times throughout the day.
+The plexiglass barriers have been removed as current research does not support their use.
+If the check-out area is occupied we will ask you to wait in the treatment room or waiting room until it is available.